 Every woman's experience with labor and delivery is unique for each woman, and thus "Normal" labor varies from woman to woman.
 Some of the common signs and symptoms of normal labor include the "baby dropping," increase urination, back pain, contractions, and diarrhea.How Long Does It Take to Go Into Labor After Being Induced?

 See pictures on the various stages of pregnancy.
-See and learn what changes a woman's body goes through and view fetal images of how her baby grows during the 1st, 2nd and 3rd trimesters.What Does the Bloody Show Look Like?
+See and learn what changes a woman's body goes through and view fetal images of how her baby grows during the 1st, 2nd and 3rd trimesters.What Are the Side Effects of Cesarean Delivery?

 Delivery of a full-term newborn baby (37-42 weeks from the last menses of mother) through the vagina without the use of forceps or vacuum for assistance is called a normal delivery of a baby.
 It is the most preferred option of delivery in the United States, that is, almost two of every three deliveries are normal.What Is More Painful C-section or Natural Birth?